Health Care Workers

 Income benefits consist of disability benefits for employees who are unable to work due to an injury or illness.
 Temporary total disability benefits are available to employees who cannot work for more than seven days, and these benefits are paid at a rate of 70% of an employee’s average weekly wage prior to the injury or illness, within set parameters.
 Temporary benefits are usually paid until an employee returns to work or reaches maximum medical improvement.
 At that point, if the employee remains disabled, he or she may be eligible to receive permanent total or permanent partial disability benefits, depending on the nature and severity of his or her injury, and whether he or she can continue to work in any capacity.

 Contact A Dedicated Workers’ Compensation Attorney

 Health care workers who suffer injuries or illnesses in the workplace are often eligible to recover workers’ compensation benefits, and they should speak to an attorney regarding their rights.
-If you are a health care worker who suffered harm at work, the workers’ compensation lawyers at Law Offices of Jonathan F. Marshall will work diligently to help you seek benefits.
+If you are a health care worker who suffered harm at work, the workers’ compensation attorneys at New Jersey Workers Compensation Lawyer of JFM Law will work diligently to help you seek benefits.
 We assist health care workers throughout New Jersey, including in Middlesex, Burlington, Atlantic, Bergen, Monmouth, Camden, Hudson, Essex, Mercer, Ocean, Somerset, Passaic, and Union Counties.
-We can be contacted through our form online or at 800-999-0897 to schedule a meeting.
+We can be contacted through our form online or at 866-916-3549 to schedule a meeting.